gilbertbouic/Mkweli/README.md

 powershell
 wsl --install

-Install the latest version of Ubuntu from the Microsoft Store.
+Installs the latest version of Ubuntu from the Microsoft Store.

-Once Ubuntu is installed, open it to set up your WSL environment.

 Step 3: Open Terminal in the Mkweli Folder
 Navigate to the extracted Mkweli folder in File Explorer.

-Right-click inside the folder and select “Open in Terminal” (Windows) or open a terminal in that location (Ubuntu).
+Right-click inside the folder and select “Open in Terminal” (Windows).

 (Windows WSL users): In the terminal, type wsl to switch to the Ubuntu environment.